-(b) Impacts/revisions to the operation of USACE facilities or other projects within the basin

-(7) Operations, Maintenance and Flood Fighting.
+- (b) Impacts/revisions to the operation of USACE facilities or other projects within the basin - (7) Operations, Maintenance and Flood Fighting.
 Alterations may change how a levee, floodwall or channel project is to be operated, maintained or require special flood fighting procedures.
-Reviews should consider the factors below to determine potential effects.

-(a) Effects on existing project access

-(b) Special inspection requirements

-(c) Effects on maintenance practices

-(d) Flood fighting requirements and practices

-(e) Flood contingency plan during construction, measures proposed to protect area under construction, monitoring of river level, river stage at which plan will be activated, materials and equipment to be used to activate plan, and personnel contact and telephone number to activate plan

-(8) Requester Review Plan Requirement.
+Reviews should consider the factors below to determine potential effects. - (a) Effects on existing project access - (b) Special inspection requirements - (c) Effects on maintenance practices - (d) Flood fighting requirements and practices - (e) Flood contingency plan during construction, measures proposed to protect area under construction, monitoring of river level, river stage at which plan will be activated, materials and equipment to be used to activate plan, and personnel contact and telephone number to activate plan - (8) Requester Review Plan Requirement.
 If the district determines a Type II Independent External Peer Review (IEPR) is required for a proposed alteration to a levee or floodwall project, the Risk Management Center (RMC) will determine based on the information provided in the Requester Review Plan for the Type II IEPR if the Levee Senior Oversight Group (LSOG) will review the proposed alteration.
 If it is determined that the LSOG review is required, the RMC will inform the division who will include the LSOG review requirement within the final approval memorandum, as required in EC 1165-2-214, for the Requester Review Plan to the District.
 The district should contact the HQUSACE Levee Safety Program Manager to schedule a briefing with the LSOG as soon as possible.
 Information to be presented should include available risk assessment (screenings or higher level risk assessments) information and a description of the proposed alteration.
 The LSOG briefing can occur concurrently with other steps, but should occur well before the request is submitted for division review.
-The RMC will consider the following in determining whether LSOG review is required:

-(a) whether the benefits of the alteration are generally commensurate with the risks d.
+The RMC will consider the following in determining whether LSOG review is required: - (a) whether the benefits of the alteration are generally commensurate with the risks - (b) whether the alteration potentially worsens or creates new failure modes or risk drivers for the USACE project; and - (c) whether the alteration is exceptionally complex or high risk. - d.
 Step 4: District-Led Agency Technical Review (ATR).